teke85/portfolio_project-setup/README.md

 # Project Requirements

-> In this project, you will be required to add a Contact Form to the Mobile Version Project.
+> In this project, you will be required to add a Contact Section to the Mobile Version Portfolio Project.

 > build a Contact Section similar to the one in [this link](https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=0%3A1)